truar/developer-blog/content/articles/continuous-deployment-with-cloud-build.md

 You might have realized that Cloud Build does not keep your Docker image in a cache.
 Which means for each build, you end up downloading your maven repositories.
 To go further, you could:
 * Extract the project compilation from the multi-stage Dockerfile and build your projects in a Cloud Build step.
 This way, you could download and upload cached maven dependencies easily in a Cloud Storage bucket, and reduce your build time.
 (I won't even mention storage fees, as your might be string no more than 1Gb...).
-* Use what is call **Kaniko cache**, where every step of your Dockerfile is cached.
+* Use what is called [**Kaniko cache**](https://cloud.google.com/cloud-build/docs/kaniko-cache), where every step of your Dockerfile is cached.
 This also reduce your build time, but incurs in higher storage fees, as Kaniko stores every Dockerfile steps in a Cloud Storage Bucket.
 * [Check this link for a full list of possible optimizations](https://cloud.google.com/cloud-build/docs/speeding-up-builds)

 I will try to provide short articles for those optimizations later.